Get in touch

 In 2013 the NSW Government officially recognised the Bundian Way’s cultural, historical and wilderness significance with a Heritage listing.

-The Bundian Way exists though the ongoing efforts of the Eden Local Aboriginal Land Council, and with the assistance of a host of volunteers, groups and agencies such as National Parks & Wildlife Service, State Forests, Bega Valley Shire Council, Snowy Monaro Regional Council, Aboriginal Affairs NSW, South East Local Land Services, Delegate Progress Association and more.
+The Bundian Way exists though the ongoing efforts of the Eden Local Aboriginal Land Council, and with the assistance of a host of volunteers, groups and agencies such as NSW Government, National Parks & Wildlife Service, State Forests, Bega Valley Shire Council, Snowy Monaro Regional Council, Aboriginal Affairs NSW, South East Local Land Services, Delegate Progress Association and more.